ty-elastic/k8s-otel-finance/instruqt/courses/o11y--course--field--100-logs-workflow--main/03-geo/assignment.md

 > [!NOTE]
 > Because we are moving quickly, Elasticsearch may take some time to update field lists in the UI.
 If you encounter a situation where Elasticsearch doesn't recognize one of the fields we just parsed, click the Refresh icon in the upper-right of the Instruqt tab and try again to create the Map.

-Sometimes it is helpful to visualize geography on a map.
+Sometimes it is helpful to visualize client geography on a map.
 Fortunately, Elastic has a built-in Map visualization we can readily use!

 1. Go to `Other tools` > `Maps` using the left-hand navigation pane
 2. Click `Add layer`